 Enterprise acted as a volunteer in making the payment and was not entitled to recover.

 The rental contract in this case must not have contained any language obligating Enterprise to defend or indemnify permissive users.
 Most rental contracts (and those I have drafted) obligate the rental car company (whether insured or self-insured) to defend and indemnify permissive users to the extent required by the law of the state where the accident occurred and only to the minimum limits mandated by the law of that state.
 While this type of language would not have assisted Enterprise in Maine – which apparently does not require omnibus coverage for permissive users — many states do.

 This blog is for informational purposes only.
 By reading it, no attorney-client relationship is formed.
-The law is constantly changing and if you want legal advice, please retain an attorney licensed in your jurisdiction. © All rights reserved.
+The law is constantly changing and if you want legal advice, please consult an attorney.
+Gregory J. Johnson © All rights reserved.
 2010.